PSLmodels/Cost-of-Capital-Calculator/docs/book/content/CCC_guide.md

 *Business Taxation*: Users to adjust the statutory marginal tax rates at the entity level, tax depreciation schedules, allowances for deductibility of interest or equity, and property tax rates.

-*Individual Income Taxation*: B-Tax has the ability to allow for changes in individual income tax rates on pass-through business income, interest, dividends, and capital gains.
+*Individual Income Taxation*: `Cost of Capital Calculator` has the ability to allow for changes in individual income tax rates on pass-through business income, interest, dividends, and capital gains.
 In addition, policies affecting the deductibility of property taxes or mortgage interest affect the after-tax costs of owner-occupied housing.
-To find the effect of such policy changes on the marginal investor, B-Tax interacts with OSPC's `Tax-Calculator`.
+To find the effect of such policy changes on the marginal investor, `Cost of Capital Calculator `interacts with OSPC's `Tax-Calculator`.
 Once the reform policies are specified, the `Tax-Calculator` computes the marginal tax rates on non-corporate business income, dividend income, interest income, capital gains income, and tax-deferred retirement account income.
 The rates we apply to the "marginal investor" in the model are then computed as:

 * $\tau_{nc}$ = weighted average marginal tax rate on ordinary, non-corporate business income (weighted by amount of non-corp business income)
 * $\tau_{div}$ = weighted average marginal tax rate on dividend income (weighted by amount of dividend income received)